 In my complete guide to church audio production, I go into detail on volume balancing and there is even an audio file where I mix instruments all at the same level and then compare it to a properly volume balanced mix.
 The difference is dramatic.
 Don’t treat musicians equally!

-The problem, I believe, is that what you hear and what you think you hear are two different things.
+The problem is what you hear and what you think you hear are two different things.
 For example, if the band is doing a final song that should sound big with full-on instruments and everyone singing, then you might think you should bump up all of the channel volumes.
 But as soon as you do that, your whole mix falls apart because the bass is stepping on the electric guitar that’s stepping on the acoustic guitar and all the instruments are stepping on the vocals.
 Taking this scenario as an example, it would be better to boost of house volume so the overall balance of instruments and vocals stays the same.
 I digress.

 How do you learn where musicians should “sit in the mix?”
 I’ve said this before but I can’t stress it enough; analyze professional recordings of the song.
 So whatever Chris Tomlin song your worship band is playing next week, get a copy of the original and listen to it over and over.
 Listen to one instrument through the whole song.
 Is it “upfront” in the mix?
 Is it more of a supporting instrument in the background?
 Imagine all of the musicians on the stage and their location on the stage is based on where you hear them in the mix.
 That’s the best way to learn where musicians should “sit in the mix.”

-A quick tip on evaluating your volume balance: test channel volumes by muting them.
+A quick tip on evaluating your volume balance:

 4. PUSH YOUR PRIDE ASIDE!